KNARESBOROUGH CASTLE RUINS

 Edward III who had given the castle to his Queen Philippa as part of

-her wedding endowment was nearly killed by a boar while hunting nearby
+her wedding endowment was nearly killed

-(See Ripley
+(see Ripley

 Castle and Boars Head Inn).
 The castle was also a popular